Book review: Learned optimism

 I highly recommend this book.
 It contains numerous deep insights on what goes on in our brains and how it affects our moods.
 Just the chapter on depression is worth the price of the book.
 An excellent book from a man who is obviously a master of his field.
 Also, the book is entertaining and at times very funny.

-29 thoughts on “Book review: Learned optimism”
+29 responses to “Book review: Learned optimism”

-1. You all would have been TERRIFIC in Germany in the ’30’s.
+You all would have been TERRIFIC in Germany in the ’30’s.
 The end, after all, justifies the means…the well-worn picklock of all despots.
 The whole canine experimental history absolutely sickens me.
 I hope that some enlightened society way down the line reads all these comments someday and wonders just how people like yourselves could have so overlooked the wanton cruelty and specieism inherent herein.
 May the creator, wherever he/she may be found to be, have mercy on all of us.

-2. Optimism is much more than just a positive attitude.
+Optimism is much more than just a positive attitude.
 It involves many skills and strategies that enable you to shift from the common negative or pessimistic perspective to the polar opposite – positive or optimist view point.
 The approach is to adapt a new paradigm that helps you identify exactly what is the polar opposite of any negative emotion or attitude, then it is easy to shift in a positive direction.

 Think positive, you can always find the opposite to bad emotions or attitudes.
 For more help go to my website: